Dover AFB Warm Zone team, final line of defense for healthcare workers

 |0

-This work, Dover AFB Warm Zone team, final line of defense for healthcare workers [Image 3 of 3], by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dover AFB Warm Zone team, final line of defense for healthcare workers, by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT